Thermal assisted transport of biexcitons in monolayer WSe2: Experimental results

-To better analyze the halo formation, we then observe the temporal evolution of the biexciton PL spatial profiles along the diamater of the halo.
-Figure \ref{fig:2}(c-d) shows streak camera images representing time resolved PL spatial profile for two excitation powers (at each time $t$ the intensity profile has been normalized to the maximum intensity), one below the minimal power condition the halo formation at 0.5$~mW$ and one above at 10$~mW$.
+To better analyze the halo formation, we then observe the temporal evolution of the biexciton PL spatial profiles along the diameter of the halo.
+Figure \ref{fig:2}(c-d) shows streak camera images representing time-resolved PL spatial profile for two excitation powers (at each time $t$ the intensity profile has been normalized to the maximum intensity), one below the minimal power condition for the halo formation at 0.5$~mW$ and one above at 10$~mW$.
 In the lowest power condition, we already observe a non-linear diffusion where the spatial expansion with time is seen in the first 50$~ps$ followed by a slower expansion.
-This trend is attributed to Auger effect \cite{lamsaadi_kapitza-resistance-like_2023,zipfel_electron_2022,kulig_exciton_2018}.
+This trend is typically a signature of Auger effect which depletes the excitation center at early times, producing a rapid apparent spatial broadening that saturates once the density decreases \cite{lamsaadi_kapitza-resistance-like_2023,zipfel_electron_2022,kulig_exciton_2018}.
 At the highest power condition, we observe a rapid expansion in the first tens of picoseconds, then a spatial separation into two branches (i.e. halo ring) followed by spatial stabilization over time.
 We discuss the mechanisms of halo formation in the following sections.